FredHutch/easybuild-life-sciences/README.md

 You probably figured out that `8.36` is the version of PCRE we will build, but what is `foss`?

 That is the Easybuild toolchain for this easyconfig.
+You can get a list of toolchains with:

+    !bash
+    eb --list-toolchains

-You can get a list of toolchains with `eb --list-toolchains` but I prefer to just browse the [repo][https://github.com/hpcugent/easybuild-easyconfigs] (toolchains are just another easyconfig to Easybuild).
+I prefer to just browse the [repo][https://github.com/hpcugent/easybuild-easyconfigs] (toolchains are just another easyconfig to Easybuild).

 ---